Big Bend Ranch State Park

 Big Bend Ranch State Park is a 311,000 acre state park located on the Rio Grande in Brewster and Presidio counties, Texas.
 It is the largest state park in Texas.
-The closest major town is Presidio, Texas, where the state park's head office is located.
+The closest major town is Presidio, Texas.
+The state park's head office is located in Lajitas, Texas at the Barton Warnock Visitor Center.
 It includes Colorado Canyon.

 Features

 Big Bend Ranch is located adjacent to Big Bend National Park and shares the national park's Chihuahuan Desert ecosystem.
 However, in one significant aspect the state park is managed very differently from the nearby national park, as the state park encompasses a network of cattle ranches operated according to the principle of the open range.
 A herd of longhorn cattle is based here, and there is a semi-annual longhorn roundup.

 The Big Bend Ranch manages 23 mi of frontage along the Rio Grande, and river rafting is popular here.
 Away from the river, visitors can hike, backpack, go horseback riding or enjoy mountain biking in the Big Bend Ranch's substantial backcountry.
 The park is open year round and an admission fee is charged.